milvus-io/milvus/docs/developer_guides/chap03_index_service.md

 	// divided into many segments, and each segment corresponds to an IndexBuildID.
 IndexCoord uses IndexBuildID to record
 	// index tasks.
 Therefore, when DropIndex is called, delete all tasks corresponding to IndexBuildID corresponding to IndexID.
 	DropIndex(ctx context.Context, req *indexpb.DropIndexRequest) (*commonpb.Status, error)
+  // GetIndexStates gets the index states of the IndexBuildIDs in the request from RootCoordinator.
 	GetIndexStates(ctx context.Context, req *indexpb.GetIndexStatesRequest) (*indexpb.GetIndexStatesResponse, error)
 	GetIndexFilePaths(ctx context.Context, req *indexpb.GetIndexFilePathsRequest) (*indexpb.GetIndexFilePathsResponse, error)
 	GetMetrics(ctx context.Context, req *milvuspb.GetMetricsRequest) (*milvuspb.GetMetricsResponse, error)